CROSS

 FIRST COMMUNION PROGRAMME FOR 2024-25

-The next session will be a reconciliation service on Saturday, December 7th at 2.00pm.
-Then, the following meeting will be on Saturday 11th January at 10.00am
+The next session will be on Saturday 11th January at 10.00am.

 SPECIAL DAYS THIS WEEK